Supercolony-net/openbrush-contracts/docs/docs/smart-contracts/PSP22-Pallet/psp22-pallet.md

 ---
-sidebar_position: 1
+sidebar_position: 9
 title: PSP22 Pallet
 ---

-This example shows how you can reuse the implementation of [PSP22](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/src/token/psp22_pallet) via `pallet-assets` chain extension.
+This example shows how you can reuse the implementation of [PSP22 Pallet](https://github.com/Supercolony-net/openbrush-contracts/tree/main/contracts/src/token/psp22_pallet) via `pallet-assets` chain extension.
 Also, this example shows how you can customize the logic, for example, to reject transferring tokens to `hated_account`.

 ## Step 1: Import default implementation

 With [default `Cargo.toml`](/smart-contracts/overview#the-default-toml-of-your-project-with-openbrush),
 you need to import the `psp22_pallet` module, enable the corresponding feature, and embed the module data structure as described in [that section](/smart-contracts/overview#reuse-implementation-of-traits-from-openbrush).

-The main trait is `PSP22`.

 ## Step 2: Define storage and implement default PSP22 trait